 During the winter, CNY experiences consistent snowfall (and a lot of it).
 Once everything turns white, the time is right for some of the year’s most enjoyable outdoor activities.
 We’ve got a great landscape to accommodate every winter interest.

-Get an amazing view of the Adirondack Park on the chairlift at McCauley Mountain Ski and Recreation Center or hit the city-bound slopes at Val Bialas in Utica and enjoy five ski trails and a separate sledding hill.
+Get an amazing view of the Adirondack Park on the chairlift at McCauley Mountain Ski and Recreation Center or hit the slopes at Woods Valley Ski Area in Westernville and enjoy beginner to expert trails and a separate tubing course.